robguevarra/gh-website/ProjectDocs/Build_Notes/email-system-phase-2_campaign-management.md

 ### 1. Campaign Scheduling Process

-The campaign scheduling process has been implemented and tested successfully.
+The campaign scheduling process has been implemented, tested, and enhanced with anti-spam measures.
 Here's a detailed breakdown of how it works:

 #### Database Tables Involved: